HIIT FOR MS:

 “A wave of scientific evidence suggests that H.I.I.T. workouts are exactly the type of exercise a middle-aged, out-of-shape body should be doing.
 Research has shown that H.I.I.T. workouts are the best exercise at any age, and for older people especially, it’s the most efficient way to exercise and reverse the signs of aging within cells.
 It’s also faster and more interesting than the hourlong slogs on the treadmill that many of us think we should be doing (but often don’t.)”

 *If MS has done a number on your legs, like me, the answer is still an emphatic YES.
-But if your disease has taken out both your arms and your legs, leaving you without effective use of either, stand down when it comes to high intensity exercise.
-ANY exercise is beneficial—do what you can, and don’t beat yourself up if cardio is no longer a reasonable option.
+Just one arm works?
+I just tried, and the answer is still YES.
+No arms work?
+I just surprised myself getting into the high cardio zone just twisting my torso.
+So, still YES!
+But if your disease has taken out your arms, your legs, and your core, leaving you a step above a noodle, stand down when it comes to high intensity exercise.
+ANY exercise is beneficial— do what you can, and don’t beat yourself up if cardio is no longer a reasonable option.

 KEY ADVICE: For goodness sakes, unless you are already a daily exerciser, start slowly.
 No, SLOWER.
 The temptation to ride that interval exercise bandwagon to glory is fraught with risk and will likely result in you just tipping said bandwagon over and quitting a few weeks (or days) in.
 This is a lifetime commitment.
 A slow and steady start will keep you in the race.
 Better health will gradually follow.
 I promise.